einarwh/experiments-in-powerblog/content/blog-posts/pix-it-war.md

 }
 ```

-Warning: I take it for granted that you won’t put code this naïve into production, opening yourself up to denial-of-service attacks and what have you.
+> Warning: I take it for granted that you won’t put code this naïve into production, opening yourself up to denial-of-service attacks and what have you.
 It takes CPU and memory to produce images, you know.

-Of course, as always when using a custom HTTP handler, we must add the handler to web.config.
+Of course, as always when using a custom HTTP handler, we must add the handler to _web.config_.
 Like so:

 ```xml
 <configuration>